 The idea is that during the process of trying out different opportunities you get rid of the ones you don´t like doing that don´t give you a good return for your investment of time.

 Right now, there are productivity gurus screaming “noooooooooooooooooooooo” Focus on one thing.
 Do one thing at a time.

 I get it.
-In an ideal world you would do that.
+In an ideal world, you would do that.
 But we are talking about reality here.
 Freelancing does not guarantee work and entrepreneurship is not guaranteed income.
-So in the beginning you need to put your feelers out.
+So, in the beginning, you need to put your feelers out.
 Get an idea of what is available and whether you want to do this in the long term.
 In the short term you are just looking for experience and some extra cash for your bills or to invest in tools and outsourcing.

-Even people running multi-million dollars business stack opportunities, they just call it diversifying.
+Even people running multi-million dollar business stack opportunities, they just call it diversifying.
 The difference?
 You might do tasks in very different areas, whereas they have one market they love or found to be very profitable.
 They add income streams related to their one thing.

 Why is this important?
-Because you have to deal with unknown variables which will affect your income.
+Because you have to deal with unknown variables that will affect your income.
 A company could shut down and your work dries up.
 Google changing its algorithm could mean visitors to your online store drop dramatically and sales dry up.
 A long-term freelance client might hire a full-time staff member instead of relying on you.

 That’s where the idea of the feast and famine cycle comes in.
 When you have lots of gigs and regular clients, the money is coming in and you have your feast.
 However, if the gigs dry up or the sales fall, you could face a period of famine with little to no income coming in.

 A lot of people give up when they try something and it doesn’t work.
 Keep trying until you find the right balance for you and get regular customers or clients.